01Choose Your Business Structure and Label Name

 - Online media

-- Advertising - posters, print ads, internet ads, and if you're super flash, TV ads
+- Advertising: posters, print ads, internet ads, and if you're super flashy, TV ads

 Do all of your promotion in-house.
 If you have never done promotion work before, you will need to do some groundwork, like building up a press database.

-If you are going to be doing your press, and the whole experience is new to you, be sure to build in some extra time before your first release to make your promo plan.
-This additional info will help you with your promotional plans:
+If you are going to be doing your own press, and the whole experience is new to you, be sure to build in some extra time before your first release to make your promo plan.

-Manufacturing (be ready for delays - they happen often.
-Also be aware that at least in your first few jobs with a manufacturer, you will have to sign off on the printing before the job is complete.
+Manufacturing (be ready for delays, which happen often.
+Also be aware that, at least in your first few jobs with a manufacturer, you will have to sign off on the printing before the job is complete.

 07First Release Redux: Ride the Learning Curve